-NYC sidewalk shed installation costs range from $90 to $180 per linear foot depending on borough, building height, and site access constraints.
-Monthly rental rates add $15 to $45 per linear foot for the duration the shed remains in place.
-Under Local Law 48, penalties of up to $6,000 per month now compound on top of these base costs for sheds that remain past their permit windows.
+NYC sidewalk shed installation costs range from $130 to $180 per linear foot in Manhattan [1], with outer-borough rates starting as low as $100 per linear foot based on contractor bid data.
+Monthly rental rates add an estimated $15 to $45 per linear foot for the duration the shed remains in place.
+Under Local Law 48, penalties of up to $6,000 per month now compound on top of these base costs for sheds that remain past their permit windows [2].

 No independent cost benchmarks exist for building managers.
 The only pricing data available online comes from contractor marketing sites, which have an obvious incentive to understate costs or obscure the total spend.
 This guide provides borough-level pricing ranges, a breakdown of what per-linear-foot quotes include and exclude, a total cost formula, and a framework for comparing contractor bids on equal terms.

-All figures are 2026 market estimates based on industry data and permit records.
-Actual costs vary by project specifics — building height, street-level obstructions, pedestrian volume, required lighting, and DOB permit complexity.
+All cost figures are 2026 market estimates based on contractor bid data and industry pricing unless otherwise cited.
+Actual costs vary by project specifics: building height, street-level obstructions, pedestrian volume, required lighting, and DOB permit complexity.
 These ranges are benchmarks for comparison, not guarantees.

 Installation cost per linear foot varies by borough.
 Manhattan commands the highest rates due to density, logistics constraints, and higher labor costs.
 Outer borough rates are lower but still substantial.

-The following table reflects installation-only costs — the one-time charge to erect the sidewalk shed.
+The following table reflects installation-only costs (the one-time charge to erect the sidewalk shed).
 Monthly rental, removal, and ancillary fees are separate.
+Ranges reflect 2026 contractor bid data and industry pricing.

 | Borough | Low Range (per LF) | High Range (per LF) | Median Estimate (per LF) |